NOAA-GFDL/FRE/docs/run/bronx_model_container.md

-# Connecting FRE Bronx and FRE Canopy
+# Connecting FRE Bronx and FRE 2024
-This project allows for the integration between Bronx and Canopy workflows.
-Using `fre make` tools in Canopy, one can create either a bare-metal executable or a model container that will compile the model.
+This project allows for the integration between Bronx and FRE 2024 workflows.
+Using `fre make` tools in FRE 2024, one can create either a bare-metal executable or a model container that will compile the model.
 If a container is built, the path to this newly created container can then be included in a group's experiment XML.
 In the FRE ecosystem, team's can run the model container in the `frerun` command by passing the `--container` option.

 ### Container assumptions:
 - Container assumes set location of runscript INSIDE